pblazh/tabula/README.md

 ## Installation

-Fetch a binary for your system and put in path
+Download a binary for your system and add it to your PATH

 <https://pblazh.github.io/tabula/>